nhsexperience/nhs-experience/docs/nhs-proxy/proxy-mvp/index.md

 - Delegate Request cancel of Delegation
 - GP Manually revoking delegation
 - Does GP need to be logged in to confirm setting proxy?
 CIS2?
+- Web Service & UI for viewing delegation requests (from the User Access Store) and allowing revoking